How To

 Get verification!

-Once the verification request is complete, your team tab will unlock on the next screen.
+Once the verification request is complete, your Team tab will unlock on the next screen.

 Approval Request email was sent to {{plgEmail}} on {{plgStatusTime}}